littlefs-project/littlefs/DESIGN.md

 The second concern for the littlefs, is that blocks in the filesystem may wear unevenly.
 In this situation, a filesystem may meet an early demise where there are no more non-corrupted blocks that aren't in use.
-It may be entirely possible that files were written once and left unmodified, wasting the potential erase cycles of the blocks it sits on.
+It's common to have files that were written once and left unmodified, wasting the potential erase cycles of the blocks it sits on.

 Wear leveling is a term that describes distributing block writes evenly to avoid the early termination of a flash part.
 There are typically two levels of wear leveling:
-1. Dynamic wear leveling - Blocks are distributed evenly during blocks writes.
-   Note that the issue with write-once files still exists in this case.
+1. Dynamic wear leveling - Wear is distributed evenly across all **dynamic** blocks.
+Usually this is accomplished by simply choosing the unused block with the lowest amount of wear.
+Note this does not solve the problem of static data.
-2. Static wear leveling - Unmodified blocks are evicted for new block writes.
+2. Static wear leveling - Wear is distributed evenly across all **dynamic** and **static** blocks.
+Unmodified blocks may be evicted for new block writes.
+This does handle the problem of static data but may lead to wear amplification.
-   This provides the longest lifetime for a flash device.

-Now, it's possible to use the revision count on metadata pairs to approximate the wear of a metadata block.
-And combined with the COW nature of files, the littlefs could provide a form of dynamic wear leveling.
+In littlefs's case, it's possible to use the revision count on metadata pairs to approximate the wear of a metadata block.
+And combined with the COW nature of files, littlefs could provide your usually implementation of dynamic wear leveling.

 However, the littlefs does not.
 This is for a few reasons.
 Most notably, even if the littlefs did implement dynamic wear leveling, this would still not